edwafk/desertdrift/README.md

 # Desert Drift

-Download the HTML game, open in a browser and survive the sands!
+Download the HTML game or open the link in the description browser and survive the sands!

 Have fun!